FAQs About Kids Getting Braces

 If your child is old enough and has only mild-to-moderate alignment issues, he or she may be a good candidate for Invisalign treatment.
 This treatment is miles and miles beyond conventional braces when it comes to appearance and comfort.
 The aligners barely impact how your smile looks and are removed for eating and cleaning.
 This means your diet doesn’t have to change and you can even take them out for special events and photographs.

 How much do braces cost?

 The average cost of braces (Sacramento CA) varies, depending on the type you get.
 Standard bracket-and-wire braces usually cost between $3000-7000, depending on the treatment timeline and the needs of the individual patient.
 If you want white braces that blend in better with your child’s smile, the cost is around $4000-8000.
 For adults and older teens without severe misalignment or bite issues, Invisalign treatment can run between $4000 and $8000.

 If you have dental insurance, there’s a good chance they will cover a significant portion of the cost of your child’s braces.
 Even if they don’t (or if you don’t have insurance), we at Markham Orthodontics are devoted to making ortho treatments affordable for working families.

 We offer flexible payment plans that let you pay for braces over time, and we also accept CareCredit payments.
 If you don’t know what this is, you should visit their website.
 CareCredit has helped many families cover the cost of medical and dental treatments, so they can repay the amount over time at zero (or very low) interest.

-If you’d like to learn more about the need, age and average cost of braces (Sacramento CA), visit our office for a consultation or second opinion.
-Call us at 916-924-8970 to make an appointment.
+If you’d like to learn more about the need, age, and average cost of braces (Sacramento CA), visit our office for a consultation or second opinion.
+Contact us at 916-924-8970 to make an appointment.